Naomi Judd, of Grammy-winning duo The Judds, dies at 76

 Daughter Ashley Judd is an actor known for her roles in such movies as “Kiss the Girls,” ″Double Jeopardy” and “Heat.”

-Naomi Judd is also survived by her husband and fellow singer, Larry Strickland, who was a backup singer for Elvis Presley.
+Strickland, who was a backup singer for Elvis Presley, was married to Naomi Judd for 32 years.